jseluis/Computer_Vision/lane_detection/README.md

-## Challenges
+## Challenges ?

-1. The first challenge was to tune the parameters for the hough transformation.
+1. Tune the parameters for the hough transformation in the challenging video.
-2. I had some issues with NaNs and Inf while debbuging the main pipeline.
+2. I built a function to check issues with NaNs and Inf in the arrays.
-3. The most demanding was to stabilize the lane lines of both video streams.
+3. I guess the most demanding task is to stabilize the lane lines of both video streams.

-## Identify potential shortcomings
+## What about the potential shortcomings ?

 1. The lane lines are straight and very stable in both video streams, however, the pipeline does not work with the challenging video.
 I believe that it would be also very difficult to detect the lane lines in medium to extreme environments conditions including shades, reflections, occlusions and diverse weather constraints.

-## Possible improvements to your pipeline
+## How to improve this pipeline ?

 1. Find a robust and stable curvature for the lane detection instead of a straigth of line.
 2. Tune the mask color parameters and split white and yellow lane lines for processing the challenging video.